 Sweden’s most popular resort puts the Scandinavian’s common sense, practical attitude to all things family at its forefront, with special family-zones on the slopes, discounted lift tickets (children go free until age 8), lots of family-friendly accommodation and restaurants and plenty to do besides ski.
 The mile-long toboggan run is particularly famous and has been operating for more than century.
 Sweden’s Prince Wilhelm was one of the first to try it, in 1910.

-Avoriaz has always had a strong draw for families.
+Avoriaz is a must on the ‘best family ski resort’ list.
 It is the only truly pedestrianised ski resort in France and its central nursery and ski school has won many awards over the years.
-But for 2012-13 the resort has moved up another notch thanks to a partnership with Center Parcs, now part of the same company that owns Avoriaz and more than a dozen other leading French resorts.
 Aquariaz is a sub-tropical water park built within a huge glass dome at the top of a mountain.
 The facility includes some high-adrenalin water slides for adults and older children.
 So you can now holiday in Avoriaz without needing to actually go outside – a very surreal family holiday.
 But with 650km of lift linked pistes just outside your door and the option to ski over the border in to Switzerland, that would be a wasted opportunity.

 SMUGGLERS NOTCH, USA